 Whatever your feelings about “noinky” bits, they’re important.
 Sometimes getting outside help can help.

 A good set of bylaws should always be a collaborative effort and reflect the co-operative’s business.
-But they should also respect the values and interests that brought about the co-operative business in the first place.
+But they should also respect the values that brought about the co-operative business in the first place.
 Always have your bylaws reviewed by legal counsel to ensure they comply with relevant legislation and to identify any procedural issues.
 Plus, those folks really love the “noinky” bits and should be able to locate any disagreeable details.